Kreesha Turner: 2011–2012: Tropic Electric

-On July 5, 2011, Kreesha premiered her new single, "Rock Paper Scissors".
+On July 5, 2011, Turner premiered her new single, "Rock Paper Scissors".
 In September of that year, Turner premiered another new single, "I Could Stay", on Canadian radio.
 Turner released her second album, Tropic Electric in November 2011.
 She released it as a double disc, one side Tropic, and the other Electric.
 The Tropic side was recorded in Jamaica, to capture a new type of genre, a mix of reggae and pop music.
 The Electric side of the album is dedicated to fans who enjoyed the vibe on her previous album, Passion.
 The third single from the album is "Love Again", which was released in April 2012.
-In May 2012, Kreesha provided vocals for Spanish DJ Wally Lopez's debut single "Keep Running the Melody".
-The song was written by Eritza Laues, Angel David Lopez Alvarez & Ian Alec Harvey Dench.
+In May 2012, Turner provided vocals for Spanish DJ Wally Lopez's debut single "Keep Running the Melody".
+The song was written by Eritza Laues, Angel David Lopez Alvarez and Ian Alec Harvey Dench.
 After premiering May 18, 2012, after a series of previews being released onto Lopez's YouTube channel, the song reached No. 1 on the iTunes sales charts within 3 hours of its release.
 The track later reached No. 1 on multiple charts in Spain, and was a summer hit across the country.

 Turner performed her song "Love Again" on the Much Music Video Awards pre show.

-2013–present: Evolution Inevitable
+2013–2014: Evolution Inevitable

-In February 2013, Kreesha appeared on two tracks from rapper DeStorm Power's mixtape "King Kong", titled "Scattin' On Me" and "Fuckin' Wit Me".
-Also in February, producer Young Yonny along with Kreesha began dropping hints about their new project, tweeting to the hashtag "#EvolutionInevitable".
-Kreesha later revealed this would be her upcoming EP's title, and on March 22, 2013, she premiered its first single release, titled "Gimme' Dat".
-The song was released for free download on SoundCloud the following day.
-The song is a significant departure from her previous sound, incorporating Hip-Hop and Dancehall.
-A music video was filmed on April 22, 2013, and a behind the scenes video was released on May 29, 2013, revealing that the song would feature guest verses from rapper Kardinal Offishall, as well as new vocals from Kreesha.
-On April 12, 2013, Kreesha premiered a new song sung to the instrumental of Lil Wayne's "Mo' Fire", titled "Mo' Fire (Remix)".
+In February 2013, producer Young Yonny along with Turner began dropping hints about their new project, tweeting to the hashtag "#EvolutionInevitable".
+Turner later revealed this would be her upcoming EP's title, and that the project is a significant departure from her previous sound, incorporating Hip-Hop and Dancehall.

+On April 12, 2013, Turner premiered a new song sung to the instrumental of Lil Wayne's "Mo' Fire", titled "Mo' Fire (Remix)".
 A music video for the song premiered on April 17, 2013.

 Turner announced in an interview that the album is now finished and will be released this year.
 Turner describes her new album as, "aggressive and in your face, full of sass and completely swagged out.
 The overall energy is different from my earlier albums.
 It’s very hip hop."
 The first single from the album is "MJ" and will be available on ITunes internationally.
 The music video will be premiering on VEVO May 13, 2014.
 The album features Kardinal Offishall, while rappers King Chip and Ty Dolla $ign are rumored to be included as well.